Wine, Birds and France

 LPO logo

-Ken Hall has spent around 25 years acting as a contact for the Ligue pour la Protection des Oiseaux (LPO), which is essentially the French equivalent of Britain's leading bird conservation organisation, the RSPB.
+Ken spent around 25 years, from 1993, acting as a contact for the Ligue pour la Protection des Oiseaux (LPO), which is essentially the French equivalent of Britain's leading bird conservation organisation, the RSPB.
 From its headquarters in Rochefort (Charente-Maritime), the LPO runs several bird reserves, publishes magazines, journals, newsletters and a raft of other material, as well as lobbying the French Government and other political organisations, all with the overall aim of improving bird protection in France (and hence also in Europe generally).
-Although Ken has started to take a bit of a back seat over this now, he is still willing to provide information as necessary, and still maintains an English-language website to this end: www.kjhall.org.uk/lpo.htm for more details.
+Although Ken remains a member of the LPO and subscribes to its publications, he is no longer an official contact, although is still willing to provide information as necessary.
+His English-language news site is no longer updated, but for the moment is left on-line for reference purposes: www.kjhall.org.uk/lponews.htm.

 Where to Watch Birds in Somerset, Gloucestershire and Wiltshire